INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 #### Integration with Blockchain

-- **NFTs and IPFS**:
-  - Store NFT metadata and assets on IPFS.
-  - Ensure long-term availability and integrity.
+- **NFTs and IPFS**: Store NFT metadata and assets on IPFS ensuring long-term availability and integrity.
-- **DApps Front-End Hosting**:
-  - Host DApp interfaces on IPFS for decentralization.
+- **DApps Front-End Hosting**: Host DApp interfaces on IPFS for decentralization.

 #### References